Author: Azizur Rahman

 As outlined above, the spirit of cooperation extended to a person under investigation being able to deny doing anything wrong and yet assist the HMRC’s investigators.
-That option, however, is now being taken off the table.
+That option, however, is now off the table.
 You can no longer cooperate with the investigation while denying any wrongdoing.

 This option did not guarantee anyone immunity from prosecution.
 But it did give someone who was genuinely surprised to be given a COP9 the chance to work with the HMRC to reach some sort of resolution acceptable to both parties.
 It was, in essence, the middle option: it had none of the acceptance of guilt of the disclosure option but it did involve working with HMRC, unlike the non-cooperation option.

-Now it seems as if anyone facing a COP9 has a far starker choice to make in their dealings with HMRC.
+Now anyone facing a COP9 has a far starker choice to make in their dealings with HMRC.
 With penalties for tax fraud able to be as much as twice the amount of tax lost, the stakes are very high; especially when you consider that any admission of fraud – which is what the CDF is – can be a major handicap to an individual’s or a company’s ability to borrow large sums of money in the future.
 The COP9 has always been about weighing up the options and working out which course of action is the most appropriate.

 Entering into a CDF, for example, involves a taxpayer making an outline disclosure of the tax frauds and providing a certified statement that they have made a full, complete and accurate disclosure of all tax irregularities.
 This has to be supported by financial statements and other supporting evidence.
 Disclosure has to cover the full series of events, the amounts involved and the records available.

 In the past, if a person chose the denial option, HMRC retained the right to investigate and possibly bring a criminal prosecution.
 But at least the person being investigated could cooperate and stood some chance of influencing the likelihood of a criminal investigation.
-With non-cooperation now the only option other than disclosure, anyone under investigation who denies wrongdoing will no longer be able to have any impact on the possibility of a prosecution.
+With non-cooperation now the only option other than disclosure, anyone under investigation who denies wrongdoing is no longer able to have any impact on the possibility of a prosecution.
 A taxpayer’s denial letter can be used as evidence against them and HMRC does not even have to notify them that a criminal tax investigation has begun.